 How do I determine the yield threshold?
 By going back through the history of dividend payments and figuring out the average yield over the years.
 Once that is determined, I usually pick a yield that is above average which then can be converted into a target stock price.
 From there, I can watch the market (or use alerts) to indicate that it’s time to pick up a new position.

 The Process of Finding Dividend Stocks to Buy

 - Pick your stocks.
 Find strong dividend stocks with a history of increasing their dividends over the long term.
-A great place to start is the dividend achievers list.
+A great place to start is our list of best Dividend stocks in Canada.

 - Calculate the average yield.
 Do your research and figure out the average stock yield over the past 5 or more years.
 One tool for this is Yahoo Finance historic prices tool.
 You can select “dividends only” which will list dividend distributions over the past several years (depending on the stock).
 Another way, which may be easier, is to use BigCharts.com and select “Lower Indicator” to be “Yield”.
 It will graphically show you what the yield has been in recent history.

 - Pick your buy point.
 Select the yield at which you would be comfortable purchasing and convert that into a stock price.
 For example, if Royal Bank’s average yield over the past several years has been around 3.5%, I may pick a buy point of 5% yield.
 The current dividend is around $2/share which would equate to a target buy price of $40 ($2/0.05).